Quibble Pants: Whoa, whoa, whoa. There are no other books.

 One of the meta-causes of Alternate Universe.

 If the questionable elements are written out of canonicity by the creators themselves, then said elements entered in Canon Discontinuity territory, or, in less severe cases, are given a Discontinuity Nod.
-It gets ironic when a semi-inversion of this happens when the work is officially removed from continuity, but fans still like it and treat as canonical.
+It gets ironic when a semi-inversion of this happens when the work is officially removed from continuity, but fans still like it, or hate (even more) the "real" story meant to replace the old one and still treat it as canonical.
 If the creator just bashes it, then it's Creator Backlash.
 If, on the other hand, the controversial element is somehow reworked into being tolerable or even popular, it's been Rescued from the Scrappy Heap.
 See also They Changed It, Now It Sucks! and Let Us Never Speak of This Again.

 Note: This is highly subjective, more based on the fandom rather than the event itself.
 The visceral response to fanon discontinuity can baffle other fans who don't take the event as seriously, or even like the event.
 Just because an event or work has an example on here doesn't mean it's bad or that you're wrong for liking it.
 And just because a work is heavily disliked by the fanbase, it doesn't mean it should be listed here, because fans can dislike a work but still accept it as canon.
 This is a neutral catalogue of a phenomenon in fandom, not a list of things we think are bad.
 That also means that you should only post examples where a significant portion of the fandom disregards an event, not just your own personal bugbears.
 Also, using this as a pothole is generally rather rude, so please don't do it unless you want to use Canon Discontinuity instead.